AlgoMaster Logo

 Step 2: Concrete Implementations

-Now, our specific email clients (the "details") will implement the above interface.
+Now, our specific email clients (the "details") implement the above interface.
+Each one knows how to talk to its own email provider, but they all share the same contract.

 Step 3: Update the High-Level Module

+Now comes the key change.
 Our EmailService will no longer know about GmailClientImpl or OutlookClientImpl.
 It will only know about the EmailClient interface.
+The actual implementation gets "injected" into it from the outside.

 Our EmailService is now completely decoupled from the concrete email sending mechanisms.
-It's flexible, extensible, and super easy to test!
+It is flexible, extensible, and easy to test.

 Step 4: Using it in Your Application

-Somewhere in your application (often near the main method, or managed by a DI framework like Spring or Guice), you'll decide which concrete implementation to use and pass it to EmailService.
+Somewhere in your application (often near the main method, or managed by a DI framework like Spring or Guice), you decide which concrete implementation to use and pass it to EmailService.
+This is where the "wiring" happens, and it is the only place in your code that knows about concrete classes.

-While DIP is powerful, watch out for these common missteps:
+While DIP is powerful, watch out for these common missteps that can undermine your design or create unnecessary complexity.

 1. Over-Abstraction